WISDEM/WISDEM/docs/installation.rst

     conda install -y wisdem

-Install WISDEM Tuturials
+Running WISDEM Tuturials
 ^^^^^^^^^^^^^^^^^^^^^^^^

 To open up the WISDEM tutorials, you will have to clone the WISDEM source code.
-First navigate to a directory where you want to place WISDEM and all of its files and then install with:
+First navigate to a directory where you want to place WISDEM and all of its files and then run with:

 .. code-block:: bash